As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

-Chanterelles are in full force at this time of year but still pricey enough to be special-occasion food, so vegetarians will feel well cared-for with this savory, hearty dish at the center of their plates.
+Chanterelles are in full force during the fall but still pricey enough to be special-occasion food, so vegetarians will feel well cared-for with this savory, hearty dish at the center of their plates.
 If you can’t get your hands on chanterelles or the money to buy them, I’ve also made this recipe substituting two thinly sliced leeks for the chanterelles.
-It’s wonderful either way, and I liked both versions paired with the Chardonnay (upside down or right side up!) that Jill recommends for the chanterelle version.
+It’s wonderful either way, and I liked both versions paired with the Chardonnay that Jill recommends for the chanterelle version.

 - 3 cups milk